ISISComputingGroup/ibex_developers_manual/System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools.md

 # Running the tests

-You can run the whole test suite with the play button located above the test cases next to the new BDD test case button
+You can run the whole test suite with the play button located above the test cases next to the new BDD test case button.
+You can also run test cases with the run button next to the case in the case list.
+You can run features and scenarios by right-clicking and pressing run.